 Institute of Physical Biology, Heinrich-Heine-University Duesseldorf

-To understand life on a moleculare level it is of fundamental importance to study structure and function of life's key players (i.e. proteins) in their native environment.
+To understand life on a molecular level it is of fundamental importance to study structure and function of life's key players -proteins, nucleic acids and lipids - in their native environment.

 Most biological processes are driven by (inter)actions of proteins.
 Protein function itself is diverse and in general associated with its three dimensional structure.

-We are interested in the structural features of proteins that are embedded in the cell membrane as well as the molecular mechanisms involved in protein folding and aggregation.
+We are interested in the structural features of proteins that are embedded in the cell membrane as well as the molecular mechanism involved in protein folding and aggregation.

 In particular we are investigating: